 Recommended pH Level For Hydroponic Strawberries

 I recommended adjusting the pH level for hydroponic strawberry plants to 5.5–6.5.

 Hydroponic Strawberry Nutrient Requirements

 Strawberry plants should start off being grown with a nutrient regimen geared towards vegetative growth.
-A simple one part nutrient solution like Dyna Gro Grow works well up until your ready strawberry are ready for flowering.
+A simple one part nutrient solution like Dyna Gro Grow works well up until your ready strawberries are ready for the flowering stage.

 *Tip- Your Hydroponic strawberries will start producing flowers in the first few weeks.
 I recommend pinching off flowers for the next 4-6 weeks as they appear.
 Instead of putting energy into the fruit, the plants will become well established and grow more vegetation.
 This will allow the plant to produce larger healthier fruit in more abundance later.

 For the flowering stage, you should switch to a nutrient regimen with less nitrogen and more phosphorus and potassium for flower and fruit production.
 A 1 part nutrient like Dyna-Gro Liquid Bloom is easy to use for the flower and fruiting stage of growth.
 I also use Dyna-Gro’s Pro Tekt throughout the growth cycle.

 One part nutrient regimens are easy to use, but don’t allow you the flexibility to tailor your nutrients to the specific crop.
 When you start to understand the nutrient needs of the plants your growing, you may look to a more advanced nutrient regimen like General Hydroponics Flora Series.
 Plants can also benefit from various supplements that go by different names depending on the nutrient regiment your using

 Strawberries grown outdoors have help from nature when it comes to pollinating their flowers.
 When grown indoors they are going to need some assistance.